Family Days at the Gallery: June School Holiday Edition

 - Offers ongoing family‑friendly activities year‑round at the Gallery spaces.

-Looking for fun things to do with the kids this April?
+Looking for fun things to do with the kids the June holidays?
 Make your way to National Gallery Singapore, where art comes alive through interactive workshops, storytelling sessions, and imaginative play spaces.
 Whether you’re planning a weekend outing or a midweek adventure, the Gallery is packed with creative ways to spend quality time together.

-Here’s what’s happening this April — plus a few ongoing family-friendly favourites you won’t want to miss.
+Here’s what’s happening in June 2026 — plus a few ongoing family-friendly favourites you won’t want to miss.

 GalleryToddlers!

-Where: City Hall Wing, Level 2, Singapore Courtyard
+Where: City Hall Wing, Level 2, Digital Immersive Space

 Ticket Information: $15 per adult–child pair